 Our Spirit of Service

 When you join your fellow Duquesne students and co-workers in giving back, you're certain to reap significant rewards in personal growth.
-Everyone finds something that fits their personal interests by volunteering with:
+Everyone finds something that fits their personal interests by working with:

 - Charities, social agencies and human services